 Through the Greenest City Action Plan, we cut our carbon pollution by 12% (between 2007 and 2018), while increasing the number of green jobs by 35%.
 We now need to accelerate our actions and reduce carbon emissions five times faster than before.

 As we build the new Climate Emergency Action Plan, we'll use our solid foundation and integrate climate preparedness measures.
-We're also forming an Equity Working Group to ensure that equity has a central place in the City’s climate and sustainability work moving forward.
+We have also created an Equity Working Group to ensure that equity has a central place in the City’s climate and sustainability work moving forward.

 Sign up to our newsletter

-Find out about opportunities to provide input for our next climate and environmentally sustainable action plan.
+Learn more about our next climate and environmentally sustainable action plan.

 You’ll receive information about engagement opportunities, local events, volunteer opportunities, new incentive programs, surveys, stewardship programs, and more.